Man City back on top of EPL after win; Eriksen saves Spurs

 “The players responded in a marvelous way,” Guardiola said after chalking up his 100th victory for the club in all competitions.
 “Everton are a top side.
 Today was tricky, a dangerous, dangerous game.”

-Tottenham, five points off the pace in third position, needed an injury-time goal from substitute Christian Eriksen to defeat struggling Burnley 1-0 at Wembley Stadium, while Crystal Palace topped Leicester 1-0.
+Tottenham, five points off the pace in third position, needed an injury-time goal from substitute Christian Eriksen to defeat struggling Burnley 1-0 at Wembley Stadium, while Crystal Palace topped Leicester 1-0 and West Ham won at bottom club Fulham 2-0.

 Wolverhampton eased past Bournemouth 2-0, Newcastle defeated Huddersfield 1-0, and Watford beat Cardiff 3-2.